 A world-wide retrosynthesis competition to design the best synthetic route for a target molecule.
 Participants are given free access to Synthia Lite during the challenge period.

-Since 2018, Merck KGaA, Darmstadt, Germany hosts the Compound Challenge, a competition to identify the best submitted synthetic route for a given small molecule as determined by:
+Since 2018, Merck KGaA, Darmstadt, Germany has hosted the Compound Challenge, a world-wide retrosynthesis competition to identify the best synthetic route for a given small molecule.

 Who can participate?

 Anyone from around the world may participate, as an individual or in a team where not prohibited by local or country law.
 Individuals or teams may choose to opt-out of receiving the prize money if required to do so by their organization.
 This challenge is not open to Health Care Professionals.

 How does it work?

 - Application by completing the online registration form and accepting terms and conditions.